MicrosoftDocs/defender-docs/defender-endpoint/switch-to-mde-phase-2.md

    [Learn more about tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md).

-3. If you're going to use either [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) or [Microsoft Endpoint Configuration Manager](/mem/endpoint-manager-overview) to onboard devices and configure device policies, set up integration with Defender for Endpoint by following these steps: <br/>
+3. If you're using either [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) or [Microsoft Endpoint Configuration Manager](/mem/endpoint-manager-overview) to onboard devices and configure device policies, set up integration with Defender for Endpoint by following these steps: <br/>

    1. In the Microsoft Intune admin center ([https://intune.microsoft.com](https://intune.microsoft.com)), go to **Endpoint security**.